FasterXML/jackson-dataformats-binary/ion/README.md

 ### java.time JSR 310

-With version 2.12 (to be released in September 2020), there will be optional support for (de)serializing some `java.time` classes directly from/to Ion timestamp values.
+Version 2.12 (released on November 28, 2020) added support for (de)serializing some `java.time` classes directly from/to Ion timestamp values.
-To enable it, you need to registed module `IonJavaTimeModule` like so:
+To enable it, you need to register module `IonJavaTimeModule` like so:

 ```java
 IonObjectMapper mapper = IonObjectMapper.builder()